 I’ll admit it, I’m a sucker for any kind of candied nuts.
 The sweet meets salty combination is just irresistible and I’d eat them by the handful if I could.
 Now that I’ve learned to make honey roasted pecans in the air fryer I can enjoy some any time I want!

-If you love all things honey, make sure to check out our easy honey and balsamic microwave brussel sprout recipe as well!
+I also think they are a perfect addition alongside my festive air fryer cranberry brie bites for your holiday spread.
+Or, if you just love all things honey, make sure to check out my easy honey and balsamic microwave brussel sprout recipe as well!

 How to Make Honey Roasted Pecans in the Air Fryer: